-Darcia Deville plays a HUGE part in the Vampire War series, and is the second perspective we see in book 1.
+Darcia Deville plays a HUGE part in the Kingdoms of Blood series, and is the second perspective we see in book 1.
 She’s a badass female protagonist that doesn’t take shit from anyone.
 Darcie is a Tasmanian Devil shapeshifter, hence the image on her white shirt there.

 A huge trait of Darcia is her loyalty; she’s seen rushing off to save her friends or aid in the war effort on a regular basis.
 She’s a natural leader, eventually taking over her pack after quite a few complications.
 Not only that, but she’s incredibly intelligent, carrying on the tradition in her species of being a ‘bookworm’.
 She certainly looks like someone who’d be better suited for fighting on the battlefield than in a library, but the truth is, she fits in both locations.